-Your task is to complete the compare program by implementing the main function in compare-main.s.
+Your task is to complete the compare program by implementing the main function in compare-main.s, which needs to call the provided compare function.
 This is also called a "driver".
 When compiled, the program should have the following features and behaviour: